Merlin2098/Merlin2098/README.md

 ## Hi there,👋 I'm Ricardo Uculmana!

 I am transitioning into the Data & Innovation field, bringing experience in process automation and a passion for using technology to solve business problems.
-My background in HR gave me a strong foundation in management, and now I’m expanding into data analytics, automation, and digital transformation.
+My background in Management gave me a strong foundation in management, and now I’m expanding into data analytics, automation, and digital transformation.

 ### 🔧 Tech Stack